The City of Powell is partnering with Columbus-based Saperstein Associates to conduct the Powell Community Attitude Survey.

 Powell City Council will begin to discuss restructuring the city’s income tax during their next regularly scheduled meeting at 7:30 p.m.
 Tuesday, Jan.
 5. The meeting will be live streamed to the city’s Facebook page or available to watch and participate via Zoom.
 Public comment may be submitted in advance to firstname.lastname@example.org.

 Resident registration for winter/spring programs begins Jan.
 4 (POWELL, Ohio) – Dec.
 29, 2020 – The City of Powell Parks & Recreation Department is offering a variety of virtual and in-person programs for this winter and spring.
 Online registration for classes begins Monday, Jan.
 4 for residents and Wednesday, Jan.
 6 for non-residents.
 “The City Continue reading…

-Powell City Council is seeking candidates who are interested in being considered for appointment to the Planning & Zoning Commission.
+City Council is seeking candidates who are interested in serving the community in the newly created Community Diversity Advisory Committee.

 This eight-member commission provides input to City Council on policy and processes which promote diversity and inclusion to ensure that the City of Powell is a community in which all individuals are welcome and included.
 All candidates must be a resident of, or representative of a business, within the City of Powell.

 Rumpke will collect Christmas trees for disposal during regularly scheduled trash pick-up for City of Powell residents.
 Trees more than four feet tall must be cut in half, and all pieces of the tree must then be tied together for collection.
 Trees should not be placed in plastic bags and should be free from all decorations.
 Residents should place the tree by the curb with regular trash for collection.